Chart Color Schemes

 Population

-Population growth drivers in Bunbury are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bunbury are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and ABS Greater Capital Region projections from 2023 based on 2022 data to estimate growth post-2032.
-Projected demographic shifts indicate an above median population growth for locations outside capital cities, with Bunbury (WA) expected to grow by 558 persons to reach approximately 4,770 by 2041, reflecting a total increase of 12.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
+For areas not covered by this data, and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in Dec 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected.
+The Bunbury (WA) area is expected to grow by 565 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.1% in total over the 17 years.

 Frequently Asked Questions - Population